zrghassabi/Recurrent-Neural-Network-NLP/README.md

 -In all recurrent NN, you work with a sequence (e.x. a sentence of words).
 Each word is a vector of size n.
 You will have input and hidden state and output in each RNN.

 The accuracy of this NN is around 47%.
 We need to improve network.
+Follow next steps.